-Managing Bushfire Risk, Now and into the Future - Draft Background Study (Ku-ring-gai Council: 2011) discusses bushfire management issues in more detail.
+Managing Bushfire Risk, Now and into the Future Ku-ring-gai Principal LEP Background Study (Ku-ring-gai Council: 2012) discusses bushfire management issues in more detail.

 Introduced species

 Species that displace, or predate upon, native flora and fauna have been, and continue to be introduced into urban areas, both deliberately and accidentally (Conacher Travers, 2000).
 These include ornamental plants and domestic pets, including highly competitive species such as carp, rabbits, cats, blackberry and lantana (Bridgman et al, 1995).
 Feral animals such as foxes, cats, birds, introduced bees and wasps have a significant effect on native plants and animals.
 Urbanisation brings about a massive change in the species mix.